joshlk/k-means-constrained/README_dev.md

 2. Push changes to GitHub to build it for all platforms (if you get errors check notes above)

-3. Add changes to change log and bump version  (major, minor or patch):
+3. Add changes to change log and bump version  (major, minor or patch).
+Push changes (so dist have new version):

 ```shell script
 bump2version patch